Key Takeaways: How to Unblock Websites With a VPN

 To enforce the ban, some countries threaten people who use VPNs with penalties, including fines and even imprisonment.
 If you’re going to use a VPN in a restrictive country, we recommend choosing one with obfuscation.
 That way, the authorities in your country/jurisdiction won’t notice your VPN use and therefore won’t be able to penalize you for it.

-The 5 Best VPNs for Blocked Websites
+The 3 Best VPNs to Unblock Websites

 Now, let’s turn our attention to the five best VPNs to unblock any website on the internet.
 We’ll highlight their advantages and disadvantages, and explain why we chose them.
 ExpressVPN, our favorite VPN, is first on the list.